ultraio/docs-blockchain/docs/tutorials/token-swap/index.md

 ## Creating Account(s)

 The exchanges will provide us with public keys for each permission (OWNER, ACTIVE) and a single, 12 character account name.
-Ultra will create these non-EBA accounts.
+Ultra will create this Ultra Premium Wallet or Ultra Corporate Wallet (for the differences see [here](../../blockchain/general/antelope-ultra/account-types.md)).
 Exchanges will be able to access the network and accounts through an API node.

 *   **Requirement checklist**
     *   **Accountname** (12 characters, a-z, 1-5)